sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/latex.rst

 viewer, can be customized (see :ref:`sec-custom-processing`).

-In the notebook, the ``view(foo)`` command creates the appropriate combination of HTML and CSS so that jsMath will render the LaTeX representation properly in the worksheet.
+In the notebook, the ``view(foo)`` command creates the appropriate combination of HTML and CSS so that MathJax will render the LaTeX representation properly in the worksheet.
 To the user, it simply creates a nicely formatted version of the output, distinct from the default ASCII output of Sage.
-Not every mathematical object in Sage has a LaTeX representation amenable to the limited capabilities of jsMath.
-In these cases, the jsMath interpretation can be bypassed, the system-wide TeX called instead, and the subsequent output converted to a graphic image for display in the worksheet.
+Not every mathematical object in Sage has a LaTeX representation amenable to the limited capabilities of MathJax.
+In these cases, the MathJax interpretation can be bypassed, the system-wide TeX called instead, and the subsequent output converted to a graphic image for display in the worksheet.
 Affecting and controlling this